 "Now the Israelites had been saying, “Do you see how this man keeps coming out?
 He comes out to defy Israel.
 The king will give great wealth to the man who kills him.
 He will also give him his daughter in marriage and will exempt his family from taxes in Israel.”
 David asked the men standing near him, “What will be done for the man who kills this Philistine and removes this disgrace from Israel?
 Who is this uncircumcised Philistine that he should defy the armies of the living God?”
 They repeated to him what they had been saying and told him, “This is what will be done for the man who kills him…He then turned away to someone else and brought up the same matter, and the men answered him as before."
 1 Samuel 17:25-27, 30

 Ch.
-18: Saul understands what is about to happen
+18: Saul understood what was about to happen.

 v.
-8: The women sing of one who is "better than" Saul.
+8: The women sang of one who was "better than" Saul.

 v.
-9: Suspecting that David is the one to replace him.
+9: Suspecting that David was the one to replace him.

 v.
-12 Becomes afraid (because God is with David)
+12 Became afraid (because God was with David).

 v.
-15 Even more scared because it is going well for David (= God is with him).
+15 Even more scared because it was going well for David (= God was with him).

 v.
-29 Even more scared when he sees that God is with David and that Michal loves him.
+29 Even more scared when he saw that God was with David and that Michal loved him.

 "An evil spirit from the Lord"

-Emphasize that this spirit came from God.
-Because he is the one ultimately responsible for evil anyway?
+To emphasize this spirit came from God.
+God is anyway the one ultimately responsible for evil?
 (Isa 45:7, Am 3:6)

 “I form the light and create darkness, I bring prosperity and create disaster; I, the Lord, do all these things.”
 Isa 45:7